zidehen/CV/README.md

 #### Makers Academy (October 2021 to February 2022)
 A highly selective 16-week full-time coding bootcamp, learning best practices and agile methodologies
 - Frequent pair programming in order to problem solve effeciently, requiring teamwork and communication.
-- OOP, TDD, MVC, DDD
-- Agile/XP values
+- Focus on Test Driven Development using RSpec, Capybara, Jest & Cypress
+- Object oriented programming & software design
+- Collaborated in Agile teams using Git workflow, guided by XP values
+- Experience with MVC framework patterns
-- Ruby, Rails, JavaScript, Node.js, SQL(PostgreSQL), React
+- Gained strong understanding of technologies such as Ruby, Rails, JavaScript, Node.js, SQL(PostgreSQL), React, Next.js
-- RSpec, Capybara, Jest, Cypress

 #### University of Nottingham (2010 to 2014)
 - Masters in Nursing Science – Adult Branch